 This course looks at the role of journalism and media in society with a particular emphasis on the political and social evolution of contemporary Spain.
 Students also investigate methods of critical news reporting and media research.

 Politica y Sociedad en la España Contemporánea

-Students explore the dynamics of Spanish society through a brief introduction to institutions and history before exploring current events through practical applications and presentations through individual and group work and two day excursions.
+Students explore the dynamics of Spanish society through a brief introduction to institutions and history.
+They explore current events through practical applications and presentations through individual and group work and two-day excursions.